-Place the cashews into a medium sized bowl and cover with one inch of water.
+Place the cashews into a medium-sized bowl and cover with 1 inch of water.
 Allow the cashews to soak at least 2 hours, up to 3.

-After the cashews have soaked about 1 hour, preheat your oven to 400 degrees Fahrenheit and line a medium sized baking sheet with parchment paper or a silicone mat.
+After the cashews have soaked about 1 hour, preheat the oven to 400 F and line a medium-sized baking sheet with parchment paper or a silicone mat.
 Arrange the carrots, bell pepper, and garlic onto the baking sheet and roast for 30 to 40 minutes, or until carrots are tender and you can easily remove the skin from the bell pepper.
 Allow to cool 15 minutes, or until the vegetables are easy to handle.

 Drain the soaked cashews and place into the pitcher of a blender or the bowl of a food processor.
-Add 1/2 cup nondairy milk and blend until smooth, stopping and scraping down the sides of the blender container as needed.
-Add the salt, nutritional yeast flakes, chili powder, and lemon juice, as well as the remaining nondairy milk and blend once again until very smooth.
+Add 1/2 cup of the nondairy milk and blend until smooth, stopping and scraping down the sides of the blender container as needed.
+Add the salt, nutritional yeast flakes, chili powder, and lemon juice, as well as the remaining 1/2 cup non-dairy milk and blend once again until very smooth.
 Feel free to add up to 1/4 cup additional non-dairy milk to thin to your desired texture.
-Transfer to an oven safe bowl and fold in the jalapeño pepper, cilantro, and minced chives.
+Transfer to an oven-safe bowl and fold in the jalapeño pepper, cilantro, and chives or scallions.

-Warm in oven or enjoy cold with tortilla chips (makes fab nachos!), on top of cooked pasta, or as a veggie dip.
-Store leftover salsa con queso in an airtight container in the refrigerator for up to 4 days.
+Warm in the oven or enjoy cold with tortilla chips (makes fab nachos), on top of cooked pasta, or as a veggie dip.
+Store leftover salsa con queso in an airtight container in the refrigerator for up to four days.